justeattakeaway/bq-sql-antipattern-checker/README.md

 When specific antipattern checks fail, the enhanced error handling will show exactly which check failed:
 ```
 Error in check_big_table_no_date: KeyError: 'column_name'
-Error in check_partition_used: AttributeError: 'NoneType' object has no attribute 'args'
+Error in check_partition_not_used: AttributeError: 'NoneType' object has no attribute 'args'
 ```

 This allows you to: